AUTOMATIC1111/stable-diffusion-webui/Custom-Images-Filename-Name-and-Subdirectory.md

+> the following information is about the image filename and subdirectory name, not the `Paths for saving \ Output directorys`
-By default, the Wub UI save images with a file name structure of
+### By default, the Wub UI save images in the output directorys with a filename structure of

 `number`-`seed`-`[prompt_spaces]`